Last year we invited chefs to give us their best recipes for packing ice chests – this year we decided to take a different approach. Let’s ask moms!

 (Ed Note: Our judges really liked the use of flatbread, and our team loved having a recipe named after us!)

-Deli meats and cheeses (the usual turkey/ham and cheese or try an Italian twist with salami, pepperoni and provolone), peanut butter and jelly or peanut butter and honey, tuna or chicken salad, lettuce, avocado or whatever other veggies float your boat!
+Deli meats and cheeses (the usual turkey/ham and cheese or try an Italian twist with salami, pepperoni, and provolone), peanut butter and jelly or peanut butter and honey, tuna or chicken salad, lettuce, avocado or whatever other veggies float your boat!

 Condiments such as mayo, mustard, hummus or oil & vinegar.

-Pick your ingredients, stuff and your done!!
+Pick your ingredients, stuff and you’re done!!